Commandery (China): Sui and Tang dynasties

 China was finally re-united by Emperor Wen of the Sui (581–618) in 589.
 As there were already over 100 provinces, the province and commandery levels of the administration were merged into one level, typically rendered in English as prefecture, marking the end of the commandery.
-Some Emperors preferred "jun" to refer to this level of administration, but most used "zhou" and the political function was the same, regardless.
-By the end of the Tang Dynasty the term jun saw no more use in China (and a new higher tier of administrative unit, the circuit (dao) had been introduced, bringing back a three-tier system).
+Some Emperors to referred to this level of administration as a jun ("commandery"), but most used zhou ("province") and the political function was the same, regardless.
+By the end of the Tang dynasty the term jun saw no more use in China (and a new higher tier of administrative unit, the circuit had been introduced, bringing back a three-tier system).

-Taiwan (1920–1945)

-During 1920–1945, when Taiwan was under Japanese rule, there were divisions called 郡 (Mandarin: jùn, Japanese: gun).
-They are based on the Districts of Japan (郡 gun), which in turn were based on ancient Chinese jùn.
-Their officers were known as 郡守 (Mandarin: jùnshǒu, Japanese: gunshu).
-This was the title of ancient administrators of the Chinese jun (see below), and had never existed in Japan.
-By the end of 1945, there were 51 jun/kun in Taiwan.